 Then, you can save big on your course with my CIA review discounts.

 To apply for the CIA program, you must set up an account with the IIA.
 To do so, go to their website and locate the Certification Candidate Management System (CCMS).

 Once you have created your account in the CCMS, you can fill out the CIA application form.
 At that point, you must supply proof of education, identification, and character reference.

-You must pay the application fee as a last step in the application process.
+You must pay the application fee as the last step in the application process.
 This fee is payable by credit card, check, or wire transfer.
 And once you’ve completed this step, the IIA will email you to confirm your successful application.
 Expect to receive the email from the IIA within 24-48 hours.

 Once the IIA approves your application, you’ll receive the go-ahead to register for the CIA exam.
 You must log in to the CCMS to start the registration process.

 The CCMS includes registration links for each exam part.
 You can select the exam part(s) you want to schedule and then agree to the Pricing Provisions and Conditions statement.
 And again, you will need to pay the CIA exam part fees.

-The IIA will process your exam registration and email you authorization to test.
+The IIA will process your exam registration and email your authorization to test.
 Within this email, you’ll find instructions for how to schedule your exam appointment with Pearson VUE.
 Then, you must go to the Pearson VUE website and select your preferred exam appointment location, date, time, and language.
 Again, Pearson VUE administers the CIA exam in over 900 testing centers around the world.
 And most of their centers are open 5-6 days a week.
 Plus–at least for now–the CIA exam is being offered online, too.
 The process to register for the online version is exactly the same as registering to take the exam in person at a Pearson VUE center.